Quick Start

 Debian family

-apt verifies Release.gpg / InRelease against keys in debian-archive-keyring / ubuntu-keyring.
+apt verifies Release.gpg / InRelease against keys in debian-archive-keyring or ubuntu-keyring.
 Never use --allow-unauthenticated to work around a verification failure — it almost certainly means the mirror is mid-sync.

 ISO images